To get your free printable, click on the blue button at the very end of the post.

 Want more activities?
 Try out these puzzles!

-This is a great book, with tons of ideas for teaching the alphabet!
+Or this great book, with tons of ideas for teaching the alphabet!
 Get it HERE.